jovanovskajovana/gatsby-starter-styled-components/README.md

   ...
 `
-const Title = styled.h2`
+const Paragraph = styled.p`
-  font-size: 1.5em;
+  font-size: 0.8em;
-  font-weight: 600;
+  font-weight: 400;
 `

-export { Typography, Title }
+export { Typography, Paragraph }
 ```

-> Simply by importing font files into the Typography(./src/styles/Typography.js), it creates a URL with a unique identifier that you can use when declaring the`@font-face`.
+> Simply by importing font files into the [Typography](./src/styles/Typography.js), it creates a URL with a unique identifier that you can use when declaring the`@font-face`.
 Just remember to set the right font-family in your [GlobalStyles](./src/styles/GlobalStyles.js) and also set the Typography component on top of the main [Layout](#layout).

 ### Theming